Shahzaib-943/what-i-learned/Laravel/swal-alerts-implementation.md

-# Implementing Toastr Alerts
+# SweetAlerts (swal) Alerts Implementation
-If you want to add the beautiful toastr alerts, you can easily add them by following the steps.
+If you want to add the beautiful sweet alerts, you can easily add them by following the steps.
 There are two ways or methods to implement them.

 ## Method 1 (By cdn links) :